 How to avail of a moratorium on your home loan?

 The terms and conditions for the moratorium period on your home loan can vary across lenders.
 To avoid confusion and make the best choice, look for lenders that offer a good break during the initial years of the home loan tenor.
 Remember to compare home loan interest rates carefully as many lenders, to make up for this break, may increase the interest rate once the holiday period is over.
-This happens mostly with home loans sanctioned on floating interest rates.
-Calculate how your EMIs are affected by using this EMI holiday calculator.

 Once you have decided on your lender, speak to them regarding your needs and clarify all other charges and procedures in advance to ensure you get easy repayment terms through the entire tenor, even after the EMI break.